facebookresearch/MetaCLIP/README.md

 The majority of MetaCLIP is licensed under CC-BY-NC, however portions of the project are available under separate license terms: open_clip is licensed under the https://github.com/mlfoundations/open_clip license.

+## Acknowledgement
+We gratefully acknowledge the [OpenCLIP](https://github.com/mlfoundations/open_clip) team for initial CLIP codebase and integration and [NielsRogge](https://github.com/NielsRogge)'s integration into [Huggingface](https://huggingface.co/models?other=metaclip).